 Non posso uscire finché non finisco di studiare.

 I can’t go out until I finish studying.

 Finché vs. finché non

 This difference may look small: after all, it is only a three-letter word, but it can make a sentence take a whole different meaning!

 Sono stata bene finché ho lavorato da casa.

 I was fine while I worked from home.

 Sono stata bene finché non ho lavorato da casa.

 I was fine until I worked from home.

-In the first sentence, the subject was happy working from home, while in the second she was happy until she started working from home!
+In the first sentence, the subject was happily working from home, while in the second, she was happy until she started working from home!